lcsystems/kvtransaction/README.md

         - Fixed a bug with too long URLs resulting in HTTP 414 errors when making REST requests to the kv store.

 - v1.7a
-        - Modified outputkvtransaction's method to connect and send data to indexers
+        - Modified kvtransactionoutput's method to connect and send data to indexers

 - v1.6a
-        - Added parameters to outputkvtransaction to make rerouting and setting metadata possible.
+        - Added parameters to kvtransactionoutput to make rerouting and setting metadata possible.
           The command is now fully functional despite for the optional parameters transaction_id and minenddaysago, which might be removed anyway.

 - v1.5.2a